 Which products support aptX HD?

-But now aptX HD isn't just in smartphones; it's everywhere – in headphones, wireless systems, music streamers and even a Cambridge Audio turntable!
+aptX HD isn't just in smartphones, anymore.
+In fact, it's everywhere, from headphones and wireless systems to music streamers and even a Cambridge Audio turntable!

 Adoption on the hi-fi side has been growing too.
-Supporters include (but aren't limited to) Naim's Uniti Star, Atom, Nova streaming music systems; Cambridge Audio's Edge A and Edge NQ amplifiers and Evo 75 and Evo 150 streaming systems; the Dali Callisto and Oberon all-in-one speaker systems; Bowers and Wilkins' Formation Duo and other Formation products.
-The Ruark R5 desktop system comes with aptX HD built-in too, as does the NAD C 658 music streamer.
-And these are just some of the many examples we could've listed.
+Supporters include (but aren't limited to) Naim's Uniti Star, Atom and Nova streaming music systems; Cambridge Audio's Edge A and Edge NQ amplifiers and Evo 75 and Evo 150 streaming systems; the Dali Callisto and Oberon all-in-one speaker systems; Bowers and Wilkins' Formation Duo and other Formation products.
+The Ruark R410 all-in-one system comes with aptX HD built-in, as does the five-star Focal Diva Utopia speaker system.

 We could go on, but we will leave you to scour the specification sheets of the product(s) you are interested in (or browse the full list of 300+ products that support aptX HD here).
 The point is, aptX HD is something to look out for.